2021/2022 Composition Competition

 Submission:

-• Composers will include their names on page 1 of the score, but they will remain anonymous to the judges.
+Composers included their names on page 1 of the score, but remained anonymous to the judges.

-• Recordings, either live or via MIDI, must also be submitted.
+Recordings, live or via MIDI, were also be submitted.

-Materials should be submitted via email to Dr. Craig Phillips, Committee Chair, at: mdrcomp21@gmail.com.
+Materials were submitted via email to Dr. Craig Phillips, Committee Chair.

 JUDGING

-A distinguished panel of judges will review all entries, the winner will be chosen accordingly and announced by February 1, 2022.
+A distinguished panel of judges reviewed all entries, the winner was chosen accordingly and announced February 1, 2022.

 Mader Composition Competition Committee: